I am a design researcher working within and through visual and material culture.

 With a specialism in the history of technology and media, my research is focused on making objects speak in different voices through different disciplinary practices.

-Coming to design from philosophy, critical theory and cultural studies, my current long-term research interest is slime, its design and cultural histories, and its critical materiality.
+Coming to design from philosophy, critical theory and cultural studies, my current long-term research interest is slime, its cultural meanings, its design histories, and its critical materiality.

 In addition to my academic work, I am also a cultural semiotician and design research consultant for market research, insight, and analysis agencies, working on forecasting and trends projects.